 As an Amazon Associate I earn from qualifying purchases.
 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 I have lots of animals to feed, so I want to grow some things that I can feed them with also, to lower the feed bill.
 This is my first fall garden, so I only hope that I’m not getting started too late.
-Our first frost (we’re in zone 7a) is just around the corner!
+Our first frost (we’re in zone 7a) is just around the corner, on October 6th!

 I ordered oats, Austrian Winter Peas, beets, and turnips from Baker Creek Seed Company, and they sent me a package of purple carrots as well.
 We get very intensely hot, dry summers, so there are a few things that we can’t grow very well in the heat of summer.
 They do better in the spring or fall garden.